 We need to understand that Mario was a perfectionist, and he aimed for the greatest performance and flawlessness all the time.
-Here is what he has to say about that:

 Since Mario’s family has always been into different arts, Mario has developed drawings representing his tour experiences.
 His drawings are an expression of freedom and creativity.